How Much Do Window Cleaners Charge?

 Different companies and sole traders may include different services with their window cleaning packages.
 It may also be that they won't cover things that you would like them to clean, so it's worth being clear about what your needs are.

-For example, the following window cleaning options may be unavailable or cost extra with some companies:
+For example, the following window cleaning options may be unavailable or cost extra with some companies and prices may also vary depending on the property type:

 • Cleaning the exterior of a conservatory, including the glass roof.